-Figure 1: Spherical coordinate system convention used in Phased Array System Toolbox™.
+Figure 1: Spherical coordinate system convention used in Phased Array System Toolbox.

 A frequently-used full-wave modeling tool for simulating antenna radiation patterns is HFSS™.
 In this tool, individual elements are modeled as if they were part of an infinite array.
-The simulated radiation pattern is represented as an M-by-3 matrix where the first column represents the azimith angle , the second column represents the elevation angle , and the third column represents the radiation pattern in dB.
+The simulated radiation pattern is represented as an M-by-3 matrix where the first column represents the azimuth angle , the second column represents the elevation angle , and the third column represents the radiation pattern in dB.
 The coordinate system and the definitions of and used in HFSS is shown in Figure 2.
-In this convention, the main beam of the antenna points along the z-axis which is usually points vertically.
-The HFSS coordinate system is rotated so that the main beams are parallel in the PST and HFSS conventions.
+In this convention, the main beam of the antenna points along the z-axis which usually points vertically.
 The value of is between and and the value of is between and .

 Figure 2: Spherical coordinate system convention used in HFSS.

-Note that that HFSS coordinate system is not exactly the same as the coordinate system used in Phased Array System Toolbox™.
+Note that the HFSS coordinate system is not exactly the same as the coordinate system used in Phased Array System Toolbox™.
 In HFSS, the beam mainlobe points along the z-axis and the plane orthogonal to the beam is formed from the x- and y axes.
-In PST, the beam mainlobe points along the x-axis and the plane orthogonal to the beam is formed from the y- and z axes.
-However, the definitions of and with respect to the main beamlobe and orthogonal plane are exactly the same as in PST.
-Therefore, to use a custom pattern expressed in the - convention, transform the pattern into the az-el convention using some of the angle transformation tools contained in PST.
-Here is one possible approach:
+One possible approach to import a custom pattern in convention without any coordinate axes rotation is shown below.